followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/isAdaptiveDetailRowExpanded(key).md

 ===================================================================

 <!--shortDescription-->
-Checks whether a specific adaptive detail row is expanded or collapsed.
+Checks whether an adaptive detail row is expanded or collapsed.
 <!--/shortDescription-->

 <!--paramName1-->key<!--/paramName1-->
 <!--paramType1-->any<!--/paramType1-->
 <!--paramDescription1-->
-The key of a data row.
+The key of the data row to which the adaptive detail row belongs.
 <!--/paramDescription1-->

 <!--fullDescription-->